7uve/terms/README.md

 Limitations: LuveBot is provided as-is and may experience downtime or errors.
 We do not guarantee uninterrupted service or accuracy of responses.
 4. Data Collection and Privacy
 Data Collection: LuveBot may collect data necessary for its functionality.
 This includes but is not limited to server IDs, user IDs, and command usage statistics.
 Privacy: We do not sell or share personal data with third parties.
-For detailed information, please review our Privacy Policy [link to Privacy Policy].
+For detailed information, please review our Privacy Policy https://github.com/7uve/privacy/tree/main.
 5. Intellectual Property
 Ownership: LuveBot and its associated content are the property of their respective owners.
 You may not copy, modify, or distribute LuveBot without permission.
 6. Liability